jdmonin/JSettlers2/README.txt

 If you have downloaded jsettlers-1.1.xx-full.jar or jsettlers-1.1.x-server.jar instead of the full tar.gz, use that filename on the command lines shown below.

 SERVER STARTUP:

 Start the server with the following command
 (server requires Java 1.4 or higher):

+  java -jar JSettlersServer.jar

+This will start the server on the default port of 8880 with 7 robots.

+You can also specify parameters at startup:

-  java -jar JSettlersServer.jar -Djsettlers.startrobots=7 8880 20 socuser socpass
+  java -jar JSettlersServer.jar -Djsettlers.startrobots=9 8880 30 socuser socpass

-Those parameters are : number of bots; TCP port number; max clients; db user; db password.
+Those parameters are: start 9 bots; TCP port number 8880; max clients 30; db user; db password.

-You can also run with no parameters; the server will run on the default port of 8880 with no bots.
+The started robots count against your max simultaneous connections (30 in this example).
+If the robots leave less than 6 player connections available, or if they take more than half the max connections, a warning message is printed at startup.

+To start a server with no robots (human players only), use -Djsettlers.startrobots=0 .

 If MySQL or another database is not installed and running (See "Database Setup"), you will see a warning with the appropriate explanation: